MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 ### The Mouse and the Motorcycle, by Beverly Cleary
 <img src="https://i.imgur.com/OgQl0CA.png" width="25%" />

-summary here.
 (Lexile 860L)  <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Mouse-Motorcycle-Beverly-Cleary/9780380709243?ref=grid-view&qid=1674048077748&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003100657" rel="nofollow">Buy on Orell Füssli</a>

 ### Harry Potter and the Philosopher's Stone, by J. K. Rowling
-Sold under the title *Harry Potter and the Sorcerer's Stone* in the US
+Published under the title *Harry Potter and the Sorcerer's Stone* in the US

 <img src="https://imgur.com/naCrhxz.png" width="25%" />

 Yes, yes this book was in the previous "School" Unit as well.
-But it's really a great book for this unit, too, as the friendship between Harry, Ron and Hermione is so well portrayed.
+But it's really a great book for this unit, too.
+The friendship between Harry, Ron and Hermione is so well portrayed.
 (Lexile 880L )   <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Harry-Potter-Philosophers-Stone-J-K-Rowling/9781408855652?ref=grid-view&qid=1665854798278&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1046129216" rel="nofollow">Buy on Orell Füssli</a>